Your Guide to Inverse ETFs and ETNs

 A short position is generally taken when you sell borrowed amounts of a tradable entity with the intention of buying them back for a lower price.
 It's a way of betting on a drop in a market.

 You can use inverse ETFs and inverse ETNs—which are both categorized as exchange-traded products (ETPs)—to inversely track an underlying index or group of investments you believe will drop in value.
 Or, you can use it to hedge against downside risk in similar investments you own (in a long position).

 These products are really only for very short-term investments, however, and may present significant risks to less sophisticated investors, according to brokers and regulators.
 In fact, in January 2019, the Vanguard Group—the second-largest provider of ETFs in the world—said it would no longer accept new investments in leveraged or inverse ETFs, ETNs, or mutual funds.
 And E-Trade's website warns investors that the longer you hold a leveraged or inverse ETF, the greater your potential loss.

-The U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority issued an alert during the 2009 financial crisis warning prospective inverse ETF investors not to assume any stated performance objectives apply beyond one day.
+The U.S. Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA) issued an alert during the 2009 financial crisis warning prospective inverse ETF investors not to assume any stated performance objectives apply beyond one day.

 Short-Term Investments With Higher Expenses